Founded in 1907 the object of the Society is to explore and promote an understanding of the history of Presbyterianism in Ireland.

 The Society is funded through donations and membership fees, together with a valuable financial contribution each year from the Incidental Fund of the General Assembly of the Presbyterian Church in Ireland and from the Reformed Presbyterian Church and the Non-Subscribing Presbyterian Church.

-Queries on membership are welcomed and should be addressed to the Society's Librarian and Archivist, Valerie Adams.
+Enquiries on membership are welcomed and should be addressed to the Society's Librarian and Archivist, Valerie Adams.

 - the collection and preservation of manuscripts, documents, portraits and other objects of historical interest connected with the churches of the Presbyterian Order in Ireland;